+The algorithm that we shall present is an example of a primal-dual algorithm: updating the weights of the vertices, the dual problem, helps us decide which edge to put in the matching, the primal problem.
 The primal-dual algorithm that we shall use for solving the minimum weight perfect matching problem in bipartite graphs involves iteratively constructing feasible dual solutions of increasing costs, and in the process tracking the slackness of the constraints for the primal problem.
-This slackness will serve as new weights for the edges with respect to which we seek a minimum weight perfect matching.
+We may think of this slackness as new weights for the edges with respect to which we seek a minimum weight perfect matching.
 An important observation that we shall use is that if all edge weights are nonnegative, and there is a perfect matching that uses only 0-weight edges, then this is necessarily a minimum weight matching.
-Hence the candidate edges to participate in a perfect matching are those for which the corresponding inequality for the dual solution is tight (satisfied with no slackness).
+Hence the candidate edges to participate in a perfect matching are the 0-weight edges, or in our context where weight corresponds to slackness, those edges for which the corresponding inequality for the dual solution is tight.
+This is very much related to Lemma 7.

-Given an input graph $G(U \cup V, E)$ and edge weights $w : E \longrightarrow R$ , our algorithm proceeds as follows.
+Given an input graph $G(U \cup V, E)$ and edge weights $w : E \longrightarrow R$, our algorithm proceeds as follows.

-1. Let $w{min} = \min{e \in E} w_e$ .
+1. Let $w{min} = \min{e \in E} w_e$.

 Dual problem.
-Give every vertex cost $w{min}/2$ .
-This is a feasible cost function of total value $nw{min}$ .
+Give every vertex cost $w{min}/2$.
+This is a feasible cost function of total value nw{min} .

 Primal problem.
-Subtract $w{min}$ from the weight of every edge.
-The resulting weight of an edge (u, v) is its slackness, namely, measures the slackness in the inequality $c(u) + c(v) \le w{uv}$ .
+Subtract w{min} from the weight of every edge.
+The resulting weight of an edge (u, v) is its slackness, namely, measures the slackness in the inequality $c(u) + c(v) \le w{uv}$.
 Now all edge weights are nonnegative.
-The weight of every perfect matching changed by exactly $-nw{min}$ .
+The weight of every perfect matching changed by exactly $-nw{min}$.
 Hence a minimum weight perfect matching in the new graph is also a minimum weight perfect matching in the original graph.

 2. As long as there is a vertex $v \in U \cup V$ such that all edges incident to it have positive weight, do the following.
-Let v be an arbitrary such vertex and let $\epsilon_v$ denote the minimum weight of an edge incident with v.
+Let v be an arbitrary such vertex and let ε_v denote the minimum weight of an edge incident with v.

 Dual problem.
-Add $\epsilon_v$ to the cost of vertex v.
-The cost of the dual increased by $\epsilon_v$ and the dual remains feasible.
+Add ε_v to the cost of vertex v.
+The cost of the dual increased by ε_v and the dual remains feasible.

 Primal problem.
-Subtract $\epsilon_v$ from the weight of every edge incident with v.
+Subtract ε_v from the weight of every edge incident with v.
 All edge weights remain nonnegative, and at least one edge incident with v now has 0-weight.
-The weight of every perfect matching decreased by exactly $\epsilon$ .
+The weight of every perfect matching decreased by exactly ε_v .

-3. Let G' be an unweighted bipartite graph on U and V that contains only the 0-weight edges.
+- 3. Let G' be an unweighted bipartite graph on U and V that contains only the 0-weight edges.
 This graph spans all of U and V (by the end of Step 2 every vertex has an edge of weight 0 incident with it).
 Find a maximum cardinality matching in G'.
-If it is a perfect matching, output this matching and stop.

-4. If there is no perfect matching in G', consider its Gallai-Edmonds decomposition into C, S, R as explained in Section 3.1.
+If it is a perfect matching, output this matching and stop. - 4.
+If there is no perfect matching in G', consider its Gallai-Edmonds decomposition into C, S, R as explained in Section 3.1.
 Note that for bipartite graphs, all components of C are individual vertices (because there are no odd cycles to contract).
-Let $\epsilon$ denote the minimum of weight of edges (in G) from C to R, or half the minimum weight of edges from C to C, whichever is smaller.
-We note that $\epsilon > 0$ , because G' does not contain edges from C to $C \cup R$ .
+Let ε denote the minimum of weight of edges (in G) from C to R, or half the minimum weight of edges from C to C, whichever is smaller.
+We note that $\epsilon > 0$, because G' does not contain edges from C to $C \cup R$.